-- 10.1.
-Some Train Companies operate a Penalty Fares scheme.
-All such schemes operate on the same basis, and are approved by the Department for Transport.
-More information on Penalty Fare schemes and a list of the Train Companies operating such schemes can be found at www.nationalrail.co.uk/tickets. - 10.2.
-Train Companies are required to ensure that warning notices are clearly displayed on trains and stations where such schemes operate.
-Within the areas where such schemes operate, you may be charged a Penalty Fare if: - 10.2.1.
-You travel on a train service without a Ticket or Permit to Travel; or - 10.2.2.
-You travel in first class accommodation with a standard class Ticket; or - 10.2.3.
-You travel on a train service at a time when your Ticket is not valid; or - 10.2.4.
-You travel with a Train Company for which your Ticket is not valid; or - 10.2.5.
-You do not have the necessary supporting document(s), where required (for example a valid Railcard or photocard).
+INFORMATION: Some Train Companies issue Penalty Fares.
+More information on Penalty Fares and a list of the Train Companies operating such schemes can be found at www.nationalrail.co.uk/penaltyfare.

+- 10.1 Train Companies are required to ensure that warning notices are clearly displayed at stations where Penalty Fares apply.
+You may be charged a Penalty Fare if: - 10.1.1 You travel on a train service without a valid Ticket or Permit to Travel; or - 10.1.2 You travel in first class accommodation with a standard class Ticket; or - 10.1.3 You travel on a train service at a time when your service-specific Ticket is not valid (unless Condition 9.4 applies); or - 10.1.4 You travel with a Train Company for which your Ticket is not valid; or - 10.1.5 You do not have the necessary supporting document(s), where required (for example a valid Railcard or photocard).